xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 To cite this work, please use:

-*X. Fang, U. Karatayeva, S. A. A. Siyabi, B. B. Narzary, M. G. Girgin, D. Mukhanov, C. F.J.
-Faul, N. Fey, E. Gale, MLoc - A python toolkit to predict Hansen solubility parameters of functional materials (manuscript in preparation).*
+X. Fang, E. Gale, N. Fey, C. F.J.
+Faul, MLoc - a solvent selection framework for data-deficient functional materials preparation (v1.0), 2021, https://github.com/xueannafang/hsp_toolkit_prototype/blob/main/HSP_MLocator.

 ## Disclaimer

   - MLoc is under continous tests and improvement.
 The output only provide suggestion.
 Results may vary with multi factors in complicated situations.
-It is the users responsbility to manuallay check the exact experimental performance in different scenarios.
+We encourage users to manuallay check the exact experimental performance in different scenarios.